sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 ## Create a role and role binding

-NEW
+This example will create a role and a role binding that assigns the role to a group.

-For example, the following command creates a `prod-admin` role restricted to the production namespace.
+As a result, all users who are assigned the group will have get, list, create, update, and delete permissions for all resources in the production namespace.

-The resulting role resource definition will provide get, list, create, update, and delete permissions for all resources in the production namespace:
+The following command creates a `prod-admin` role restricted to the production namespace:

 {{< code shell >}}
 sensuctl role create prod-admin --verb='get,list,create,update,delete' --resource='*' --namespace production